Monday 28 October 2024

 “This day in our shipwreck and aeronautical wreck history”

-1850: London, this sailing vessel wrecked after its cables parted in a north-westerly gale in Table Bay in the Western Cape.
+1851: Nimrod, this wooden British ship was driven ashore and wrecked after its cables parted at night in a north-westerly gale, near the Salt River mouth in Table Bay in the Western Cape.

 Purchase photo/4K video: portfolio1 portfolio2